 We do not pay fees to directors who are our full-time employees, nor do we reimburse them for out-of-pocket expenses of attending Board or committee meetings.
-Effective May 6, 2014, we paid non-employee directors an annual retainer of \$26,000, a fee of \$1,500 for each Board meeting attended, \$750 for each committee meeting attended, and reimbursed them for out-of-pocket expenses of attending meetings.
-Previously, the annual retainer was \$24,000 and the fee for each Board meeting attended was \$1,250, with no changes made to the fee for attending committee meetings.
-In 2014, we also paid the Chair of our Audit Committee, who is also our lead independent director, an additional annual retainer of \$25,000, which was \$20,000 previously, the Chair of our Compensation Committee an additional annual retainer of \$10,000, and the Chair of our Nominating/Corporate Governance Committee an additional annual retainer of \$3,500.
-The directors did not receive any other cash compensation for services as directors in 2014.
+Effective May 1, 2018, we paid each non-employee director an annual retainer of \$34,000, a fee of \$1,500 for each Board meeting attended, \$750 for each committee meeting attended, and reimbursed them for out-of-pocket expenses of attending meetings.
+We also paid the Chair of our Audit Committee, who is also our lead independent director, an additional annual retainer of \$25,000, the Chair of our Compensation Committee an additional annual retainer of \$10,000, and the Chair of our Nominating/Corporate Governance Committee an additional annual retainer of \$6,000.
+Previously, the annual retainer was \$30,000 and the additional annual retainer for the Chair of our Nominating/Corporate Governance Committee was \$3,500.
+No other changes to annual retainers or meeting fees were made effective May 1, 2018.
+The directors did not receive any other cash compensation for services as directors in 2018.